comp423-23f/csxl-final-team-a1/docs/equipment-reservation-system-spec.md

 The original plan for the equipment agreement page was to have an API route that retrieved the text of the agreement from the backend and then to use that route to display the agreement to the user but ultimately we decided against it because we figured updates to the agreement would be rare.
 Instead, we went with a design similar to the existing "About the XL" page where the text is simply stored statically in the html file, where it can still be updated by changes to the codebase itself.

+### User Experience: Calendar View

+The original plan for reserving equipment was displaying one calendar with dates that the user can select, then we would find a suitable item from those dates to reserve for the student.
+However, this could cause the user to have to guess to find a date range in which there would be a valid item to reserve.
+In light of this, we opted for a grid display calendar where each item is listed on it's own row and displays it's own availability separately so the user can easily select the dates that they desire.

+### User Experience: Ambassador Return Description

+Instead of having ambassador's input their return descriptions on a separate page, we opted to instead have all of that take place on one page.
+This allows for a more streamlined experience for ambassadors as they wont have to worry about navigating around the website as students come to check out items.

+### User Experience: Checkout History

+Instead of including checkout history in a separate page, we opted to include only recent history on the main equipment-reservations page in place of the "Unavailable Equipment" section.
+This section was unnecessary and served only to take up unused space, so replacing it with an easy view for current reservations made the most sense.

 ## Development Concerns

 ### Frontend